-Social casino apps are hybrid gambling platforms: they incorporate the visual style and basic gameplay of traditional gambling forms like slots or poker, but also structural characteristics of video games, such as avatar creation, leaderboards, and reward and punishment features.
-Social casino apps highlight the ‘fun’ aspect of gambling, masking the fact that players cannot recuperate their investment.
+Social casino apps are hybrid gambling platforms.
+They incorporate the visual style and basic gameplay of traditional gambling forms like slots or poker.
+But, also structural characteristics of video games, such as avatar creation, leaderboards, and reward and punishment features.
+These apps highlight the ‘fun’ aspect of gambling, masking the fact that players cannot recuperate their investment.

 Here are three things you need to know about this new market:

 1. Social casino apps operate on the ‘freemium’ model

 Social gambling is not entirely free.
 Granted, you don’t always have to pay in the traditional sense.
 But players invest other types of capital, such as time and, most importantly, social networking influence and contacts.

 Social casino games generally operate on a ‘freemium’ model.
 Play is free, but players can use real money to purchase extra ‘credits’ or features.
 Credits that would otherwise be available only through extended gameplay.
 Pretty much what happens in games such as Candy Crush and Angry Birds.
 Since social casino apps are not considered gambling, however, social gambling operators are not required to be transparent on how outcomes are generated and how the game works.
 Outcomes might depend on each player’s individual experience and gaming patterns.

 2. The social casino app market is big… very big, mainly in the US and Europe